 According to the definition, a Bear Market emerges when there is at least a 20% depreciation from the height of the equity prices.

-Acknowledge That It Is a Bear Market after All
+Acknowledge that it’s a Bear Market After All

 Regardless of your reluctance to accept that the Bull Market is over, a fact is a fact (please see definition above on Bear Market).

-The changing market condition could best be captured on technical charts, which demonstrates new patterns such as lower lows and lower highs.
+The changing market condition could best be captured on technical charts, which demonstrate new patterns such as lower lows and lower highs.